 On the very tip of the north-eastern part of Costa Blanca, a small coastal town, Moraira, lies enveloped in the untouched scenic beauty of its surroundings.
 Casually resting between the Airports of Alicante and Valencia, this town has caught the attention of many snowbirds who come searching for a peaceful retreat.
 What once was a small fishing village, grew over time into the perfect holiday resort where tourists get to taste the true Spanish essence through its remarkable marina, the native shops, the harbour-side fish restaurants and local bars.

-Why should people stay in Moraira during the winter?
+Why should people stay in Moraira during the fall, winter, or spring?

 If you are looking to escape the harsh weather conditions of your hometown in winters, Moraira is a great option for you as the winter climate is perfectly comfortable and you get to see a lot of sunny days.
 The town is much quieter as compared to the summers, and during this time, you will find lesser options for restaurants and bars.
 However, the market place is rich with fresh produce like fruits, vegetables, meat, fish and dairy.